-MANCO of uThukela district municipality consists of all General Managers.
+MANCO of uThukela district municipality consists of all General Managers and middle managers.
 The committee meets every Mondays, is presided by the Municipal Manager.
-In the first week of the month, General Managers meet alone, and thereafter is extended to Middle managers.
 Some of the functions of the uThukela MANCO is to decide on planning, monitor the IDP process as well as overall management and coordination.
 This committee does not approve instead it recommends to Portfolio committees for approval.